NIJ-Certified Trauma Plates: What Are They, and Why Are They Important?

 Materials in Trauma Plates

-The materials used in trauma plates determine both the level of protection and comfort:
+The materials used in trauma plates determine both the protection level and comfort:

-• UHMWPE (Ultra High Molecular Weight Polyethylene): A lightweight and strong material that provides effective protection against handguns and rifles.
+• UHMWPE (Ultra High Molecular Weight Polyethylene): A light and strong material that provides effective protection against handguns and rifles.
 It is ideal for lightweight, portable bulletproof vests.

 • Alumina (Al₂O₃): A hard ceramic material that effectively stops rifle projectiles.
 Alumina is used in protective systems that require high protection against rifles.